 - Cowboys did not clash with Native Americans; this is considered a myth.
-In fact, the problems were only with the US government;
+In fact, the problems were mainly with the US government.

-- Many women successfully managed ranches, one of the most famous were Annie Oakley;
+- Many women successfully managed ranches; one of the most famous was Annie Oakley.

-- The cowboy is perceived as American all over the world because of the many films.
+- The cowboy is perceived as American all over the world because of many films.

 Listen to cowboy songs or watch entertaining movies.